Frequently Asked Questions

 Vendors may quote higher/lower based on: (1) Brand quality (Chinese vs European equipment), (2) Installation complexity (roof access, wiring runs), (3) Profit margins, (4) Add-ons (monitoring, maintenance contracts), (5) Bulk discounts.
 Use Naijolt's range as a baseline to verify vendor quotes are reasonable.

 Not always.
 Cheapest may mean low-quality components, poor installation, or hidden costs.
 Compare: (1) Equipment brands/warranties, (2) Installer credentials/reviews, (3) Workmanship guarantees, (4) After-sales support.
 A ₦1.2M system with 5-year warranty beats a ₦900K system that fails in 2 years.
+The Premium Report includes 10 key questions to ask installers and 5 red flags to watch for.

 Technical Details